svekeman/www-greenitglobe/www.greenitglobe.com/content/home/magic_box.md

 block2_text = "Green IT Globe optimizes the use of new hardware capabilities: 56 GbE network, remote data memory access (RDMA), flash SSD, latest generation CPU.
 Resulting in more performance at a lower cost." block2_link = "remove-complexity"

-block3_title = "Bare Metal IT Capacity"
+block3_title = "Edge Network"
-block3_text = "Our Gener8 systems are directly installed as hyperconverged or hyperdense generators with petabytes of storage and compute capacity, directly injected into your secure networks." block3_link = "remove-complexity"
+block3_text = "Our cloud units are generated near end users, minimising latency and access costs resulting in an excellent end user experience." block3_link = "remove-complexity"

 block4_title = "Lowest Energy Consumption"